-- 4.30 The site will require access by a range of delivery and serving vehicles. - 4.31 Through consultation with VoG Council, the functionality of the site masterplan is being tested through swept path analysis for the range of vehicles that are routinely expected to access the site as well as emergency vehicles.
-Swept path analysis is being undertaken for the following: - Refuse collection vehicle. - Car and boat trailer. - Fire Tender and Aerial Ladder Platform. - Standard Design Vehicle (SDV) and 7.5t panel van (two way passing).
+- 4.41 The site will require access by a range of delivery and serving vehicles. - 4.42 Through consultation with VoG Council, the functionality of the site masterplan has been tested through swept path analysis for the range of vehicles that are routinely expected to access the site as well as emergency vehicles.
+Swept path analysis is being undertaken for the following: - Refuse collection vehicle. - Fire Tender and Aerial Ladder Platform. - Standard Design Vehicle (SDV) and 7.5t panel van (two way passing). - 4.43 Copies of these drawings are provided in Appendix D.